 A recent law obligates local authorities to publish their budgets online.
-A panelist said that local governments have become more transparent in recent years; however, top local officials still have sufficient administrative resources to limit access for "disagreeable" journalists.
-One town in the Dnipro region introduced accreditation to limit access for certain journalists, but one panelist said it is easy to appeal that because, by law, accreditation is a tool without teeth.
+Skrypnyk said that local governments have become more transparent in recent years; however, top local officials still have sufficient administrative resources to limit access for "disagreeable" journalists.
+One town in the Dnipro region introduced accreditation to limit access for certain journalists, but Pankratova said it is easy to appeal that because, by law, accreditation is a tool without teeth.

-Another panelist mentioned an incident involving a journalist barred from a session in Kropyvnytskiy city for being late; the next day all the journalists showed solidarity and arrived late together.
+Dyachuk mentioned an incident involving a journalist barred from a session in Kropyvnytskiy city for being late; the next day all the journalists showed solidarity with him and arrived late together.

 Media outlets have access to and use local and international news and news sources.
 The panelists agreed unanimously that access is restricted by sanctions-not to Russian media, but to the means of mass propaganda that threaten Ukrainian security-although journalists can overcome these restrictions by using a virtual private network (VPN).
 No punishment is stipulated for using and citing such sources.
-One panelist praised the Ukrainian journalists who are starting to translate and use more western news sources; previously, they typically used distorted translations by inosmi.ru.
+Dyachuk praised the Ukrainian journalists who are starting to translate and use more western news sources; previously, they typically used distorted translations by inosmi.ru.

 Entry into the profession is free, with no licensing requirement.
 The panelists noted that anyone off the street can become a journalist.
 Press cards are easy to obtain or falsify, and as a result the industry faces a great challenge of trust and needs self-regulation in determining who merits the title of journalist.
-Moreover, in a mid-2018 discussion with NUJU, the interviewer insisted that journalism rights and protection should not cover manipulators and propagandists hiding under the mask of a media employee.
-Professional media organizations, they insisted, should condemn such cases; otherwise, they provoke more physical aggression toward journalists and distrust of the media.
+Moreover, in a mid-2018 discussion with NUJU, DM Chair Natalia Lygachova insisted that journalism rights and protection should not cover manipulators and propagandists hiding under the mask of a media employee.
+Professional media organizations, she said, should condemn such cases; otherwise, they provoke more physical aggression toward journalists and distrust of the media.

-Compliance with professional standards began to sink with the approach to 2019 elections, according to one panelist-and owners' interests dictate television content.
+Compliance with professional standards began to sink with the approach to 2019 elections, according to Zakusylo-and owners' interests dictate television content.
 "Once conflict between a media owner and the government or other oligarchs intensifies, it becomes very obvious on TV," she said, singling out 1+1, Ukraina, and Inter channels as prime examples.

-Media monitors continued to watch professional daily news standards and look for commissioned stories (or "parquet" news that promotes officials and politicians) at seven national television stations: Inter, Ukraina, 1+1, ICTV, 5 kanal, STB, and UA:First (the national channel of UA:PBC).
+DM continued to monitor professional daily news standards and look for commissioned stories (or "parquet" news that promotes officials and politicians) at seven national television stations: Inter, Ukraina, 1+1, ICTV, 5 kanal, STB, and UA:First (the national channel of UA:PBC).

-A panelist said that media's financial dependence on owners is the foremost factor skewing balance in journalism.
-A majority of Ukrainian media are financially dependent, and with the drastic reduction in advertising revenues in recent years, they noted that television channels can barely cover their expenses and equipment upgrades.
-"The deficit is covered by owners who can influence the content," said the panelist.
-Another panelist agreed that politicians and businessmen consider media a political tool, and therefore many media are founded to wield political influence, not to make a profit on honest journalism.
-"Although jeansa is a chronic disease of Ukrainian media, there are certain red lines," said one panelist.
-They cited the online discussion of Ternopil editors who refused to place stories discrediting Anatoliy Grytsenko, a presidential candidate, offered by an advertising agency.
+Skrypnyk said that media's financial dependence on owners is the foremost factor skewing balance in journalism.
+A majority of Ukrainian media are financially dependent, and with the drastic reduction in advertising revenues in recent years, she noted that television channels can barely cover their expenses and equipment upgrades.
+"The deficit is covered by owners who can influence the content," she said.
+Tomilenko agreed that politicians and businessmen consider media a political tool, and therefore many media are founded to wield political influence, not to make a profit on honest journalism.
+"Although jeansa is a chronic disease of Ukrainian media, there are certain red lines," said Tomilenko.
+He cited the online discussion of Ternopil editors who refused to place stories discrediting Anatoliy Grytsenko, a presidential candidate, offered by an advertising agency.
 However, they placed softer, commissioned stories on the other candidate.

-According to a panelist, low professionalism, laziness, and corruption continue, and self-regulation is not working.
-They trace the vacuum of professional standards to 2006, when media organizations suspended trainings on standards and a new style of political talk shows emerged.
-Talk shows started to convert politics into entertainment, introducing the Russian meme of the "buffoonery of Ukrainian politics."
+According to Kvurt, low professionalism, laziness, and corruption continue, and self-regulation is not working.
+Kvurt traces the vacuum of professional standards to 2006, when media organizations suspended trainings on standards and a new style of political talk shows emerged.
+Savik Shuster talk shows started to convert politics into entertainment, introducing the Russian meme of the "buffoonery of Ukrainian politics."